martinkiefer/optimistic-sketching/README.md

 | Caida                         | Yes               |`Data/gt/caida/generate.sh`                |
 | NYT                           | Yes               |`Data/gt/nyt/generate.sh`                  |

-We spare you the time- and storage-intensive preprocessing for real-wolrd datasets and just provide gzipped binary downloads from TUBs Nextcloud.
+We spare you the time- and storage-intensive preprocessing for real-world datasets and just provide gzipped binary downloads.
 Datasets are quite large, though.
 It's best to have around 50GB of free disk space.

 ## Full Sketching Implementations
 Sketching for group-by application.
 Used in throughput experiments.